 Don’t leave it until the last minute before focusing on marketing and book promotion.

-For example, Michael Papanek and I have already begun mapping out a robust and varied marketing plan for his upcoming book From Breakdown to Breakthrough: Forging Resilient Business Relationships in the Heat of Change (Morgan James, 2017).
-With less than five months to go before Michael’s book is out, we’re busy creating content for his blog, guest blog posts, and business magazine articles.
-We’ve started to follow and connect with consulting influencers and the media.
-Not least, since this is a business book, we’re focusing on a range of revenue streams for Michael rather than only relying on selling copies.
+For example, Michael Papanek and I mapped out a robust and varied marketing plan for his new book From Breakdown to Breakthrough: Forging Resilient Business Relationships in the Heat of Change (Morgan James, 2017).
+With less than five months to go before Michael’s book is out, we were already creating content for his blog, guest blog posts, and business magazine articles.
+We’d started to follow and connect with consulting influencers and the media.
+Not least, since this is a business book, we focused on a range of revenue streams for Michael rather than only relying on selling copies.

 My heartfelt thanks to: